 Canoeing, birding, fishing, picnicking and wildlife photography are welcome on these dates.
 Hiking, bicycle riding and horseback riding are discouraged on these dates, because of the increased vehicular traffic along the main road.

 The designated Open Woods Weeks are subject to the river not being in flood stage.
 In the event that the Sipsey River is out of its banks and flooding the roads on the Sipsey Tract, the event will be canceled and rescheduled.

 The Forever Wild Land Trust has purchased more than 227,000 acres for public protection and recreation since the program began in 1992.
 It is supported in part by a special Forever Wild car tag available at all probate offices.
 The tag features several birds including a bald eagle, ducks and a great blue heron.

-The Alabama Department of Conservation and Natural Resources promotes wise stewardship, management and enjoyment of Alabama’s natural resources through five divisions: Marine Police, Marine Resources, State Lands, State Parks, and Wildlife and Freshwater Fisheries.
+The Alabama Department of Conservation and Natural Resources promotes wise stewardship, management and enjoyment of Alabama’s natural resources through five divisions: Marine Patrol, Marine Resources, State Lands, State Parks, and Wildlife and Freshwater Fisheries.
 To learn more about the Forever Wild Program, visit www.alabamaforeverwild.com.